215,99 €

 • Gebundenes Buch

-Presents a critique of reducing work hours and traditional full employment policies.
-This book instead advocates a policy of work time regulation that is not only appropriate for a 21st century post-industrial economy, but speaks to concerns about balancing work and family, environmental sustainability, and stabilizing incomes and prices.
+Robert LaJeunesse looks beyond the 20th century arguments for shortening the work week.
+He writes a careful, convincing critique of traditional full employment policies in advocacy of an alternative macroeconomic paradigm.
+With an emphasis on greater socioeconomic participation, the author proposes a policy of work time regulation that is not only appropriate for a 21st century post-industrial economy, but speaks to concerns about balancing work and family, environmental sustainability, stabilizing incomes and prices, and social and economic well being.
+Through its unique conceptualization of…mehr

 Produktbeschreibung